anufrievroman/calcure/README.md

 ### User arguments

-Calcure can be started in special mods using various user arguments.
+Calcure support automations and can be started in special mods using user arguments.
 Please refer [to this wiki page](https://github.com/anufrievroman/calcure/wiki/User-arguments) for the list of options.

 ### Key bindings